Loss of tree canopy and gardens

 Across Victoria’s new planning framework, a combination of higher-density zoning, reduced setbacks, and standardised building codes is significantly changing how much space remains available for trees and vegetation on residential land.

-While tree planting is still encouraged in principle, the practical ability to retain and establish canopy trees in private gardens and streetscapes is being reduced.
+While tree planting is still encouraged in principle, the practical ability to retain and establish canopy trees, gardens and meaningful vegetation on private land is being reduced.
+There is concern that a strong focus on canopy targets alone can overlook the broader landscape conditions required for healthy, mature trees and gardens to survive and thrive.

 Smaller setbacks, less room for trees